Goat: Meat

-The taste of goat kid meat is similar to that of spring lamb meat; in fact, in the English-speaking islands of the Caribbean, and in some parts of Asia, particularly Bangladesh, Pakistan, and India, the word "mutton" is used to describe both goat and sheep meat.
+The taste of goat kid meat is similar to that of spring lamb meat; in fact, in the English-speaking islands of the Caribbean, and in South Asia, the word 'mutton' denotes both goat and sheep meat.
 However, some compare the taste of goat meat to veal or venison, depending on the age and condition of the goat.
 Its flavor is said to be primarily linked to the presence of 4-methyloctanoic and 4-methylnonanoic acid.
-It can be prepared in a variety of ways, including stewing, baking, grilling, barbecuing, canning, and frying; it can be minced, curried, or made into sausage.
-Due to its low fat content, the meat can toughen at high temperatures if cooked without additional moisture.
-One of the most popular goats grown for meat is the South African Boer, introduced into the United States in the early 1990s.
-The New Zealand Kiko is also considered a meat breed, as is the myotonic or "fainting goat", a breed originating in Tennessee.
+The meat is made into dishes such as goat curry, mutton satay, and capra e fagioli.